kosmetism/react-soundplayer/README.md

 ### Custom Audio Example

 It is also easy to built players **without** using SoundCloud API.
 You just need to pass audio source via `streamUrl` and all other necessary track meta information can be passed as custom props.
-Also you can choose `preloadType`, according to [https://developer.mozilla.org/en-US/docs/Web/HTML/Element/audio#Attributes](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/audio#Attributes), by default this property equal to 'auto'.
+Also you can choose `preloadType`, according to https://developer.mozilla.org/en-US/docs/Web/HTML/Element/audio#Attributes, by default this property is equal to 'auto'.

 ```js
 import React from 'react';